 Do you remember the first magician you ever saw?

 Copperfield.
 When I was three or four, I'd go over to my grandparents' house and watch their David Copperfield VHS tape collection - again and again.
 My grandmother loved those tapes.
-Her strong reactions showed me the powerful effect that magic can have
+Her strong reactions showed me the powerful effect that magic can have on people.

 What tricks do you perform most?